 Both your car insurance provider and your rideshare service will be able to advise you on the next steps you need to take, including details of the information you need to provide and of how the accident will be covered by your insurance.

-Other questions you may have about rideshare car insurance
+Other questions you may have about Uber car insurance

 Get the latest car insurance news